Linalool: Biosynthesis

 In higher plants linalool is formed by rearrangement of geranyl pyrophosphate (GPP).
 With the aid of linalool synthase (LIS), water attacks to form the chiral center.
 LIS appears to show a limonene synthase-type catalysis through a simplified "metal-cofactor-binding domain [where the majority] of the residues involved in substrate...binding [are] in the C-terminal part of the protein" suggesting stereoselectivity and the reasoning behind why some plants have varying levels of each enantiomer.

 Linalool biosynthesis pathway.
 Abbreviations used: geranyl diphosphate synthase (GDS), pyrophosphate ester (OPP), isopentenyl pyrophosphate (IPP), dimethylallyl pyrophosphate (DMAPP), geranyl pyrophosphate (GPP).
 Stereogenic centers are indicated by an asterisk.

 Odor and flavor

 Linalool has complex odor and flavor properties.
 Its odor is similar to floral, spicy wood, somewhat resembling French lavender plants, bergamot oil or lily of the valley.
 It has a light, citrus-like flavor, sweet with a spicy tropical accent.
+The aroma of the racemic mixture is described as citrus, floral, sweet, bois de rose, woody, green, blueberry, orange, terpenic, waxy, and rose.
+The aroma of the laevo enantiomer is described as fresh, floral, woody, natural, and lavender, whilst the dextro enantiomer is described as sweet, floral, petitgrain, and lavender.

 Linalool is used as a scent in perfumed hygiene products and cleaning agents, including soaps, detergents, shampoos, and lotions.
 It exhibits antimicrobial and antifungal properties.

 Chemical derivatives

 Linalool is hydrogenated to give dihydro- and tetrahydrolinalool, which are fragrances that are more resilient toward oxidants, as might be found in household cleaning products.
 Linalyl acetate, a popular scent, is produced by esterification of linalool (as well as occurring naturally).
 Isomerization of linalool gives geraniol and nerol.

+Conversion of linalool to its dimethylcarbamate yields a compound that is known as "Pepperwood".